1.Scotiabank Passport Visa Infinite + Card

 Scotiabank

-The Scotiabank Passport Visa Infinite Card stands out as the top choice because it offers extensive travel benefits, including no foreign transaction fees and six complimentary airport lounge passes.
-Its robust rewards structure on everyday spending categories makes it ideal for frequent travelers.
+The Scotiabank Passport Visa Infinite + Card stands out as the top choice because it offers exceptional travel rewards without foreign transaction fees, making it ideal for international travelers.
+Its flexible Scene+ points system allows for easy redemption, enhancing its value proposition.

 Pros: